 As with the ant-aphid experiment, our structural equation models for arthropod richness (stats Fig. 2A), abundance (stats create supplement Fig.), and rarefied richness provided a good fit to our data (stats create supplement Fig.), suggesting that we identified the key drivers of the above- and belowground communities.
 For aboveground arthropods, the effect of willow genotype was primarily mediated by plant trait PC1.
 As in the ant-aphid experiment, all of the plant-growth traits had strong, positive loadings on trait PC1 (create supplement table), indicating that larger willows hosted more arthropod species and individuals.
 However, wind exposure appeared to be the main driver of community responses.
 These negative effects of wind were mediated by both an indirect effect via plant trait PC1 as well as a direct effect.

-Wind experiment – We found that plant-growth traits were influenced by wind exposure, sampling year, and willow genotype (Table 1).
-As expected, wind exposure negatively affected all plant-growth traits.
-Moreover, the negative effects of wind were magnified by the end of the experiment for both plant height and the number of shoots produced (Table 1).
-Still, willow genotype had a pronounced effect on all plant-growth traits, resulting in willows that varied over 2-fold in height, number of shoots, and shoot length among the most disparate genotypes.
-While the effect of willow genotype on shoot length changed by the end of the experiment (Table 1), this G×Eyear effect was relatively small (R2 = 0.05) compared to the effect of genotype alone (R2 = 0.13).

-In contrast to plant-growth traits, willow genotype was the primary factor in determining leaf traits across both years of the experiment (Table 1).
-The leaves of willow genotypes varied 46-fold in trichome density, 1.5-fold in SLA, and 1.6-fold in C:N. We had data available on leaf water content for 2012 and 2013, and we found that the amount of variation explained by willow genotype depended on the sampling year (2012, R2 = 0.11; 2013, R2 = 0.16).
-While soil moisture did affect leaf water content (std. β = -0.13), the amount of variation it explained was small (R2 = 0.02) compared to willow genotype.
-Unlike plant-growth and leaf traits, root C:N did not appear to be influenced by either wind exposure or willow genotype.